Notice of Privacy Practices

 D. Uses and Disclosures of Your Highly Confidential Information

 Federal or state laws require special privacy protections for certain highly confidential information about you, including any portion of your Protected Health Information that is:(1) kept in psychotherapy notes; (2) about treatment of mental health and developmental disabilities; (3) about alcohol and drug abuse prevention and treatment; (4) about HIV/AIDS testing and treatment; (5) about venereal disease(s); (6) about genetic testing; (7) about child abuse and neglect; (8) about domestic abuse of an adult with a disability; or (9) about sexual assault.
-Before we share your highly confidential information for a purpose other than those permitted by law, we must obtain your written permission.
+Before we share your “highly confidential information” for a purpose other than those permitted by law, we must obtain your written permission to explicitly disclose such PHI.

 III.
 Your Rights Regarding Your Protected Health Information